purelb/purelb/website/content/how_it_works/virtint/_index.md

     link/ether 7a:a3:f5:06:fd:85 brd ff:ff:ff:ff:ff:ff
     inet 172.32.100.225/32 scope global kube-lb0
        valid_lft forever preferred_lft forever
     inet6 fc00:370:155:0:8000::/128 scope global
        valid_lft forever preferred_lft forever
     inet6 fe80::78a3:f5ff:fe06:fd85/64 scope link
        valid_lft forever preferred_lft forever

 node3:~$ ip addr show dev kube-lb0
 39: kube-lb0: <BROADCAST,NOARP,UP,LOWER_UP> mtu 1500 qdisc noqueue state UNKNOWN group default qlen 1000
     link/ether 66:57:a0:1a:cf:d5 brd ff:ff:ff:ff:ff:ff
     inet 172.32.100.225/32 scope global kube-lb0
        valid_lft forever preferred_lft forever
     inet6 fc00:370:155:0:8000::/128 scope global
        valid_lft forever preferred_lft forever
     inet6 fe80::6457:a0ff:fe1a:cfd5/64 scope link
        valid_lft forever preferred_lft forever
 ```

-The configured aggregator is useful for providing additional address management functionality.
-For example, multiple service groups with subnets that can be aggregated into a single single address advertisement can be defined.
-By setting the aggregator, a single subnet can be added to multiple service groups resulting in a single route being advertised.
-Conversely, a Service Group can be further subnetted into multiple networks that will be added to the virtual interface, including /32 or /128.
-This functionality, when combined with Routing Software on the cluster enables complete routing address management and forwarding flexibility.
+Aggregation is useful for providing additional address management functionality.
+Using aggregation the same subnet can be added to multiple ServiceGroups, resulting in a single route being advertised.
+Conversely, a ServiceGroup can be further subnetted into multiple networks that will be added to the virtual interface, including /32 or /128.
+This functionality, when combined with routing software on the cluster, enables complete routing address management and forwarding flexibility.

 ### External Traffic Policy
-A Service Group with an address that is applied to the Virtual Interface supports External Traffic Policy.
-When configured with _External Traffic Policy: Cluster_, PureLB will only add the LoadBalancer address to the virtual interface (kube-lb0) when a pod is located on the node and remove the address if the pod is not longer on the node.
-Unlike a Service Group with a local address, access to these addresses is via the routing.
-Put simply, the next hop is the node's local address resulting in a stable local network and the routed destination is changing, an expected behavior.
-However, the forwarding behavior of the upstream routers depends upon how the address has been advertised, and therefore changing External Traffic Policy to Local can have no or adverse effects.
-For example where a Service Group is using a address range where multiple addresses from the same range are added to the virtual interface a single routing advertisement will be made for the subnet containing both those addresses.
-Should one of those services be configured for External Traffic Policy: Local and no pod present traffic reaching that pod will be discarded.
+Virtual address ServiceGroups support External Traffic Policy.
+When a LoadBalancer is configured with `externalTrafficPolicy: Cluster`, PureLB will always add its address to each node's virtual interface.
+When configured with `externalTrafficPolicy: Local`, however, PureLB will add its address to a node's virtual interface only when one or more of the LoadBalancer's pods are running on that node.

+Unlike local addresses, access to virtual addresses is via routing: the next hop is the node's address (resulting in a stable local network) but the routed destination can change, an expected behavior.
+However, the forwarding behavior of the upstream routers depends upon how the address has been advertised, and therefore changing External Traffic Policy to `Local` can have no or adverse effects.
+For example, where a ServiceGroup is using an address range where multiple LoadBalancer addresses from the same range are added to the virtual interface, a single routing advertisement will be made for the subnet containing all of those addresses.
+Should one of those LoadBalancers be configured for `externalTrafficPolicy: Local` and have no pod running on a host, traffic reaching that host will be lost.

 Configuring the aggregator to reduce the size of the the advertised subnet to /32(/128) will result in single routes being advertised and withdrawn for that Service.
-While this may seem like a simple solution, there are also other implications, for example many popular routers will not accept /32 routes over BGP.
+While this may seem like a simple solution, there are other implications: many popular routers, for example, will not accept /32 routes over BGP.
 When correctly used, externalTrafficPolicy, Aggregators, and nodeSelector can provide complete control over how external traffic is distributed.

 #### Direct Server Return, Source Address Preservation
-_External Traffic Policy: Local_ has another useful side effect: Direct Server Return.
-Traffic does not transit the CNI, kubeproxy does not need to NAT, therefore the source client address is preserved and visible to the pod(s).
+`externalTrafficPolicy: Local` has a useful side effect: [Direct Server Return](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/#preserving-the-client-source-ip).
+Traffic does not transit the CNI, so kubeproxy does not need to NAT, so the source client address is preserved and visible to the pods.